Episode 7202 (Neighbours): Reception

 Episode 7202 was watched by 222,000 Australian viewers upon its first airing, making Neighbours the tenth highest rated show on digital multi-channels that night.
 This was an increase of 25,000 viewers from the previous nights episode.
 Upon its broadcast in the UK on 15 September, the episode was seen by 764,000 viewers at 1.45pm and 597,000 at 5.30pm, an increase on the previous days episode.

 Herbison received the Best Script for a Television Serial accolade at the 2016 AWGIE Awards.
 Television critic Melinda Houston of The Sydney Morning Herald praised the episode, saying "it's an ambitious move for both the writer and actors – and it really works."
 She gave it three and a half stars out of five.
 A reporter for the same publication branded the episode "special" and observed that "both the script and the performers are tested when the whole half-hour is given over to one storyline and three players".
 They singled out Kendall's performance as being particularity good, saying she "delivers scenes that transcend the genre."
+Anna Brain of the Herald Sun called the episode "a Neighbours special event, as the entire episode stars only three cast faves."
+She said it was "drama central" as Brad, Lauren and Terese "hash it out, without any meddling neighbours to chime in."

 Knox (TV Tonight) noted that the actors' "commitment together with the unique approach is what separates this from other episodes.
 Fans will doubtless look back on this as one of the more memorable stories."
 Katie Baillie of Metro branded the episode "dark and tense".
 Michael Cregan of Inside Soap included the episode in his "5 top soap moments" feature when it aired in the UK.
 Carena Crawford of All About Soap dubbed it a "landmark episode", while a Soap World reporter named it "Best Special Episode" during their feature on the highs and lows of soap operas in 2015.
 The reporter wrote that the "tense and gripping scenes" kept viewers watching.